Tortang Giniling is a recipe that makes good use of simple but nutritious ingredients.

 This recipe also has tomatoes which give it a citric flavor and a red-orange hue.

 There are also some chefs that add in California raisins and hard-boiled quail eggs in their recipes of Tortang Giniling.

 The next step is to saute or stir-fry the minced garlic and chopped onions in vegetable oil then followed by the ground meat.

 Brown the meat to make sure that it is thoroughly cooked.
-Ground meat is a common source of food-borne illnesses if they are not properly cooked.
+Ground meat is a common source of food-borne illnesses if it is not properly cooked.

-The left-over torta can be made into Egg Omelets or eggplant omelet, also known as Tortang Talong.
+The left-over torta can be made into Egg Omelets or eggplant omelets, also known as Tortang Talong.